simfei/denoising/README.md

 The arguments in parser are as follows:
 ```
---model: choose the model for training. 'care', 'dncnn', 'resnet', 'n2n', 'n2v', default='n2v'.
+--model: choose the model for training: care, dncnn, resnet, n2n, n2v, or pn2v, default=n2v
---dataDir: where the training data is, default='data/'
+--dataDir: path of the training data, default=data/
---numImgsInTif: how many frames in a .tif file are chosen for training, default=1.
+--numImgsInTif: how many frames in a .tif file are chosen for training.
+Int, default=1
---expandData: whether to expand data by averaging 2,4,8,16 raw images, default=True.
+--expandData: whether to expand data by averaging 2, 4, 8, 16 raw images, default=True
---shape: the shape of input patches, default=(256,256).
+--shape: the shape of input patches, e.g. input 256, the shape is (256,256).
+Int, default=256
---testSize: the size of validation set, default=0.1.
+--testSize: the size of validation set.
+Float, default=0.1
---augment: whther to do data augmentatioin, default=True.
+--augment: whther to do data augmentatioin, default=True
---batchSize: training batch size, default=16.
+--batchSize: training batch size.
+Int, default=16
---epochs: training epochs, default=100.
+--epochs: training epochs.
+Int, default=100
---lr: learning rate, default=0.0004.
+--lr: learning rate.
+Float, default=0.0004
---modelName: name of the trained model to be saved, default='n2v'.
+--modelName: name of the trained model to be saved, default=n2v
+             For PN2V, modelName is also the path to save the model
+             For structured N2V, add 'struct' as prefix, e.g. struct_n2v_1x5
---baseDir: the directory to save the model, default='save_models/'
+--baseDir: the base directory to save the model, default=save_models/
---bias: whether to use bias in network, only used for DnCNN and U-Net, default=False.
+--bias: whether to use bias in network, only used for DnCNN and U-Net, default=False
---structN2VMask: blind mask for structure Noise2Void, default=None.
+--structN2VMask: blind mask for structure Noise2Void, choose from 1x3, 1x5, 1x9, 3x1, 5x1, 9x1, default=None
+--unetDepth: depth of UNet, only used for model: care, n2n, n2v, and pn2v.
+Int, default=2
 ```
+Noted that for PN2V in this code, the noise model is created by directly using all training data.
+To train a structured Noise2Void model, choose model 'n2v', add the argument structN2VMask, and save the model with a prefix 'struct' in the argument modelName.
+For models with UNet architecture, 2-depth UNet is usually enough for training CARE, N2N and N2V.
+PN2V usually use 3-depth UNet.

-Go to the directory with script.py, and activate the required environment.
+Go to the directory with train.py, and activate the required environment.
 ```
 conda activate torch
 ```